paolobln/Google-consent-mode/consentMode.md

 </body>
 ```

-Not that the button sends an event called <code>consentGranted</code>.
+Note that the button sends an event called <code>consentGranted</code>.
 This event will be used in GTM to send the following snippet

 ```js
 gtag('consent', 'update', {